Membrane Interface Hydraulic Profiling (MiHPT)

 - Photoionization (PID) A general all-around detector that responds to aromatic compounds (as in petroleum distillates) as well as “seeing” higher concentrations of chlorinated ethenes, etc.

 - Flame Ionization (FID) Responds to many of the same compounds as the PID but also responds to methane.

 Each detector produces an electrical signal in uVolts that are plotted as a continuous profile (plotted with respect to depth) to indicate the relative distribution of VOCs.

-One of the key parameters necessary for development of a Conceptual Site Model that is adequate for making sound site management decisions is the distribution of hydraulic conductivity.
+One of the key parameters necessary for the development of a Conceptual Site Model that is adequate for making sound site management decisions is the distribution of hydraulic conductivity.
 The HPT is designed to evaluate the hydraulic behavior of unconsolidated materials by injecting clean water into the subsurface and recording changes is the associated pressure.
 The HPT system records these changes in pressure and can be used to estimate hydraulic conductivity values.
 Both the pressure and the estimated hydraulic conductivity are plotted in vertical profiles with respect to depth along with the detector responses.

 The HPT operates by injecting water into the subsurface at a specific flow rate (usually less than 300 mL/min).
 The injection pressure provides an indication of the hydraulic properties of the soil.
-A relatively low pressure response indicates a relatively high hydraulic conductivity; conversely, a relatively high pressure response indicates a relatively low hydraulic conductivity.
+A relatively low-pressure response indicates a relatively high hydraulic conductivity; conversely, a relatively high-pressure response indicates a relatively low hydraulic conductivity.
 During post boring processing, the changes in pressure and flow are utilized to estimate hydraulic conductivity.
 Additionally, an electrical conductivity dipole is integrated into the HPT probe as electrical conductivity can sometimes be useful in interpreting particle size distributions of unconsolidated deposits.

 We would love to hear from you